Skip to content

 Field Type Required Description

-name string yes Identifier used with --model and the /model picker
+(entry key) string yes The object key naming the entry; the identifier used with --model and the /model picker

 model string yes Model id passed to the API (e.g. gpt-4o)

-apiKey string yes API key; use ${VAR} env-var expansion to avoid writing keys to disk
+apiKey string yes API key; use ${VAR} env-var expansion to avoid writing keys to disk.
+For bedrock: the optional Amazon Bedrock API key (bearer token); omit it to fall back to AWS SigV4 env credentials

 provider string no openai (default), azure, anthropic, or bedrock